Overview

 Accessibility as Default

-The TOC ships as a <nav> element with proper ARIA labelling.
+The TOC ships as a nav element with proper ARIA labelling.
 Toggles are keyboard-accessible buttons with aria-expanded and aria-controls.
-Focus states are visible.
-Theme switching (light, dark, system) is handled through CSS custom properties, so swapping modes is instant and avoids any flash of unstyled content.
+Theme switching runs on CSS custom properties, instant and with no flash of unstyled content.
+Accessibility shaped the markup from the start, not at the end.

 No Custom Database Tables

-All data lives in the standard WordPress options table with a consistent prefix.
-Uninstalling the plugin cleanly removes every trace, including across multisite networks.
-Plugins that create custom tables are common; plugins that clean up after themselves correctly are rarer.
-The decision was about respect for the user's database.
+All data lives in the standard options table with a consistent prefix.
+Uninstalling cleanly removes every trace, including across multisite networks.
+Respect for the user's database is rarer than it should be.

 How It Got Built

 I designed the architecture, the UX, the settings model, the visual language, and the microcopy.
-I used Claude Code and Cursor to write most of the implementation, with my judgment driving every meaningful design and architectural decision — how the live preview avoids cache pollution, how anchor IDs match core behavior, how multisite uninstalls iterate every site, what to gate behind a Pro tier, where to draw the line on customization depth.
+I used Claude Code and Cursor to write most of the implementation, with my judgment driving every meaningful design and architectural decision: how the preview avoids cache pollution, how anchor IDs match core, how multisite uninstalls iterate every site, where to draw the line on customization depth.

-The plugin passed the WordPress.org plugin review on first submission — strict prefixing, escape-on-output, nonce verification on every privileged operation, GPLv2 licensing, transparent telemetry messaging, no obfuscation, no eval, no external script loading at install — and went live in the directory.
+The plugin passed the WordPress.org review on first submission.
+Strict prefixing, escape-on-output, nonce verification on every privileged operation, GPLv2, transparent telemetry, no obfuscation, no external scripts at install.

 What I Learned

-The honest answer, which I figured out after shipping: most users install a TOC plugin once, click save, never open the settings again, and never think about it.
+The honest answer, which I figured out after shipping: most users install a TOC plugin once, click save, and never open the settings again.
 The category isn't underserved by design quality.
 It's underserved by anyone marketing design quality as a reason to switch.
-Those are very different problems, and I had only solved one of them.
+Those are different problems, and I had only solved one of them.

 Outcome